FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: Experimental setup

 \begin{itemize} \item \textit{Observed} includes user-item interactions where both user and item are part of the training set. \item \textit{New users} includes user-item interactions where item is part of the training set, but user is not. \item \textit{New items} includes user-item interactions where item is not part of the training set, and user may or may not be part of the training set. \end{itemize}

-We partition the test set to highlight which models can represent new users or new items.
+The partitioning also highlights which models can represent new users or new items.
 For instance, sequential recommenders cannot recommend items whose embedding has not been learned, so we cannot evaluate them on the new items partition.
 We also report the \textit{total} performance of models on all partitions that they can be evaluated on.
 Note that these partitions are different among methods, so the total performances are not always comparable.

 The effective test set is larger for \texttt{FELRec} and methods that can represent new items.
 During test time, these models make recommendations from a larger pool of items because the pool also includes new items that appear after the training phase.